jasonmpittman/research-ideas/research-ideas-2017.md

 What Flesch-Kincaid reading level for undergraduate lecture notes is perceived to be *informational* by students in STEM courses?
 To what extent is there a different optimal quantity of example problems in lecture notes compared to lecture in an undergraduate discrete mathematics course?

+How does the availability of bonus problem sets potentially influence student engagement during undergraduate discrete mathematics course?

+What is the optimal point value of a bonus problem set in an undergraduate discrete mathematics course relative to the number of problems in the set?

+What content, if any, do students find *most valuable* in undergraduate discrete mathematics lecture notes?

+To what extent do undergraduate discrete mathematics students complete reading assignments when lecture notes are available compared to when lecture notes are not available?

+#### Week 3

+What information artifacts are residual to the use of GPU for security-based computing (e.g. IDS)?